healthnoteinc/policies/07-systems_access_policy.md

 ## 7.2 Access Establishment and Modification

 1. Requests for access to Health Note systems and applications are made formally using the following process:
+  1a.
+For new hires, Rippling automatically provisions predefined access based upon defined roles.
-  1. A Health Note workforce member initiates the access request by filling out a [**Systems Access Form**](https://docs.google.com/forms/d/e/1FAIpQLSdus2wN2WHjbj0JBal2aG6Z8NmguTP7am1GCmZAgPvb7zSKaw/viewform?usp=pp_url&entry.768761467=Pending).
+  1b.
+For access changes a Health Note workforce member initiates the access request by filling out a [**Systems Access Form**](https://docs.google.com/forms/d/e/1FAIpQLSdus2wN2WHjbj0JBal2aG6Z8NmguTP7am1GCmZAgPvb7zSKaw/viewform?usp=pp_url&entry.768761467=Pending).
      * User identities must be verified prior to granting access to new accounts.
      * As a remote-only company, identifies must be verified over the phone or video conference.
      * For new accounts, the method used to verify the user's identity must be recorded on the Systems Access Form.